jonfpersson/Code-Crust/README.md

-# Code-Crust: A personal blog about diverse tech topics
+# Code & Crust: A personal blog about diverse tech topics

 The aim of this project is simply to write articles about tech topics and sharing my knowledge with the world.